 About NAQCC Sprint Logger.numbers for Mac Computers

 For Mac computer users the OS X version of the NAQCC SprintLogger by AC2C, is the recommended logger.
-We will however continue to support this simple alternative for the foreseeable future.
+This older alternative (with fewer features) will only be suppoerted with membership data file updates through October 2018.
 This spreadsheet should work on any Mac computer that has Numbers installed on it.

 NAQCC Sprint Logger.numbers allows you to easily log your sprint QSOs in realtime.
 It automatically logs required membership data, calculates your sprint score, creates a log report for submission on our autologger page, and also creates an adif file of your QSOs for importing into a master log that you keep with other logging software.
 A simple download of membership data keeps everything up to date for our sprints each month.

 Installing NAQCC Sprint Logger.numbers